GSA/piv-guides/_engineering/02_ssh.md

 permalink: engineering/ssh/
 ---

-For network engineers, this guide will help you to authenticate with your PIV/CAC and SSH to a linux server from your Windows or macOS computer.
-For server administrators, this guide will help you to configure a linux server for remote access.
+For network engineers, this guide will help you to authenticate with your PIV/CAC and SSH to a Linux server from your Windows or macOS computer.
+For server administrators, this guide will help you to configure a Linux server for remote access.

-This guide uses open-source, smart-card software for Windows (PuTTY-CAC) and OpenSC for MacOS.
+This guide uses open-source, smart-card software for Windows (PuTTY-CAC) and macOS (OpenSC).
 Commercial solutions are also available.

 {% include alert-info.html content = "Your PIV/CAC contains an authentication certificate key pair (public and private) for smart card logon.
 Using a PIV/CAC key pair is very similar to using a self-signed key pair for SSH.
 The setup below is meant for PIV/CAC based authentication." %}

 {% include alert-info.html content = "Your Chief Information Security Officer must determine that security controls are in place and approve SSH scenarios.
-You should also review your agency's policies and use your physical or virtual jump servers to restrict users from using SSH directly from workstations." %} <!-- The 1st caveat is for the network engineer.
-The 2nd caveat is for server admnistrators only? --></BR>
+You should also review your agency's policies and use your physical or virtual jump servers to restrict users from using SSH directly from workstations." %} </BR>

 - [Windows](#ssh-from-windows)
 - [MacOS](#ssh-from-macos)